accarvajal/RealTimeImageStreaming/README.md

 1. Open the `ImageStreamReceiver` project.
 2. Run the application using `dotnet run`.
 3. Images will be saved in the `Images` directory in the project root.
+There are some frame images already created in the repository as samples.

 ### 2. RTSPFrameSender

 1. Open the `RTSPFrameSender` project.
 2. Place your video file in the root `Videos` folder and name it `Video1.mp4`.
+There is one video file in the repository for testing purposes.
 3. Run the application using `dotnet run`.

 ## Notes